 Several studies have supported this conclusion.
 One particular study conducted in 2014 provides the most conclusive evidence.
 The study involved two groups of 60 people with ADHD.
 Group A had 30 patients who were undergoing ADHD medical treatment, while Group B had 30 patients without treatment.

-The patients in Group B registered significant substance abuse diagnoses, and their lives were more chaotic compared to patients in Group A. Their woes included higher unemployment rates, need for frequent compulsory care, and chaotic social lives without meaningful relationships.
+The patients in Group B registered significant substance abuse diagnoses, and their lives were more chaotic compared to patients in Group A. Their woes included higher unemployment rates, the need for frequent compulsory care, and chaotic social lives without meaningful relationships.

 Medical treatment is the most effective way to manage ADHD.
 Ritalin is effective in more than 80% of ADHD cases, but it is not the only option.
 Other effective drugs include Atomoxetine and certain supplements.

 ADHD drugs should only be taken under prescription, so consult a psychiatrist first.
-Most ADHD drugs have mild side-effects and lasting long-term benefits.
+Most ADHD drugs have mild side effects and lasting long-term benefits.

 Ritalin is known to have harmful side effects when taken excessively without prescription.
 It is, however, safer for people with ADHD.